Libelle (barque): Treasure and cargo salvage

 The Spanish Governor of the Mariana Islands, Francisco Moscoso y Lara, welcomed and provided aid to Libelle shipwreck survivors on Guam.
 He also ordered the schooner Ana, owned and commanded by his son-in-law George H. Johnston, to be dispatched with the first mate Kausch to search for the missing gig and then sail on to Wake Island to confirm the shipwreck story and recover the buried treasure.
 Ana departed Guam on April 10 and, after two days at Wake Island, found and salvaged the buried coins and precious stones as well as a small quantity of the quicksilver.
 Over the next two years other ships sailed to the shipwreck site to conduct salvage operations.
 In January 1867, the American schooner, Caroline Mills brought a diving suit, then commonly known as "submarine armour", to Libelle wreck site.
 Only a few flasks of quicksilver were recovered using the diving suit so Captain Nickols decided to abandon the effort.
 On May 9, 1867, the sloop Hokulele from Honolulu, with a party headed by Thomas R. Foster, arrived at Wake and was joined by a brig from China.
 The Chinese captain did not reveal his ship's name.
 Together the two ships recovered 495 flasks of the quicksilver with 247 flasks going to Hokulele.
 In October 1867, the Honolulu schooner Moi Wahine arrived at Wake and Captain English, Thomas R. Foster (who also sailed with Hokulele) and nine Hawaiian divers were landed on the island with part of their supplies.
 Captain Zenas Bent, first mate Mr. White and seven Hawaiian seamen remained on board the ship.
 In the evening on the second day, when the winds picked up and shifted, the crew of the schooner pulled anchor and put out to sea to avoid striking the reef.
 The next day Moi Wahine did not return having perished in a gale, stranding the salvage party on Wake.
 Fortunately for the party, one piece of equipment that was unloaded from the ship was an apparatus for distilling water.
 With plenty of potable water, fish, birds and eggs, the men were able to survive and live without serious inconvenience.
 After five months, the British brig Cleo arrived at Wake, rescued the castaways and recovered 240 flasks of quicksilver, some copper, anchor and chain.

+The anchor was salvaged when Pan American Hotel was built on Peale island of Wake.

+Debris from the wreck would wash up on Wake as late as 1940.

+Anchor

+The anchor of the Libelle was incorporated into a hydroponic garden of the Pan American hotel in the 1930s, which was part of the seaplane airport for Transpacific flights.
+When hotel was being constructed the anchor from the ship was salvaged and used as attraction for guests.